carmenng/profile/README.md

 I co-produced political and social reports and documentaries, including award-winning coverage for SBS’s “Dateline”, focusing on human rights issues.

 ---

 ### 🌍 AI Research

 **Contributor**:
-**"Artificial Intelligence and Democratic Values 2023 AI Index" by Center for AI and Digital Policy**
+**"Artificial Intelligence and Democratic Values 2023 AI Index", Center for AI and Digital Policy**
-A comprehensive review of AI policies across 80 countries, for the Center for AI and Digital Policy.
+- Co-developed a comprehensive review of AI policies across 80 countries.

 **Research Sprint Fellow**
 **Berkman Klein Center for Internet & Society, Harvard University**
-Developed resources on AI governance and digital rights, contributing to global educational and policy frameworks.
+- Co-developed resources on AI governance and digital rights, contributing to global educational and policy frameworks, as one of the global early-scholar fellows from 21 countries participated in the Spring 2021 Research Sprint on "Digital Self-Determination: Towards Autonomy and Agency in the Digital Age” .
+The global cohort worked collaboratively with peers and experts from around the globe to produce a living repository that includes readings, case studies, examples, and narratives that together describe the evolving notion of digital self-determination and its social, cultural, and technical context.

 **Research Assistant**
 **TUM School of Social Sciences & Technology**
 (2022)
-Assisted research focused on the role of law in shaping technology design, particularly in relation to democracy and human rights.
+- Assisted research focused on the role of law in shaping technology design, particularly in relation to democracy and human rights.

 ---